cagov/Alpha/README.md

 # Alpha
 >This will be the product/dev repo of the CA.gov Alpha.

+**Alpha.CA.gov is no longer being updated.**

+This was a 12-week pilot project in 2019-20 that explored new approaches for state websites.

+If you need the current state homepage, visit [CA.gov](https://www.ca.gov/).

 ## Fellow Californians,
 We're reimagining CA.gov with and for the people of California.